The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 With deep roots in the Black community of Nashville, the area has played a crucial role in the cultural and social fabric of the city.
 Residents are aiming to preserve and honor that history with initiatives like the North Nashville Heritage Project, a community-driven effort to document history through oral histories, workshops, and public art.
 But as new development continues in the best neighborhoods in Nashville, there’s always the risk of history fading away.

 And new development is ongoing, to be sure.
-Still, housing costs in Watkins Park are generally affordable, by Nashville standards, with plenty of opportunity for investment — first-time homebuyers and families looking for more budget-friendly options in pricey Music City are finding the area attractive.
+Still, housing costs in Watkins Park are generally affordable, by Nashville standards, with plenty of opportunity for investment — first-time homebuyers and families looking for more budget-friendly options in pricey neighborhoods in Nashville are finding the area attractive.
 And its proximity to Fisk University and Tennessee State University, distinguished HBCUs (Historically Black Colleges and Universities) with their own rich history, makes it an appealing home base for the school’s faculty, staff, and their families.

 Q: Where do the rich live in Nashville?